richaude/IR2/README.md

 This application relies on Elasticsearch and Python to function.
 To set up the project with all dependencies, follow these steps closely.
 ### To set up Elasticsearch
 1. Go to [the Elasticsearch website](https://www.elastic.co/de/start)
-2. For Ubuntu, choose the "Linux 64-bit" version and download it.
+2. For Ubuntu, choose the "Linux 64-bit" version at the "Get Elasticsearch" field and download it.
 3. Extract the downloaded package and navigate into the extracted folder via the command line.
 If you see the `bin` folder in there, you're alright, if not, navigate deeper inside until you see the bin folder.
 4. enter `bin/elasticsearch` on the command line.
 Leave the terminal open with elasticsearch running.